Wise-Wizard/Wise-Wizard/README.md

-<h1><br>👋 Hello there!<br>🚀 Are you ready to see some out-of-this-world projects?<br>💻 Look no further, because this GitHub profile is where you'll find some of the coolest apps built with the MERN stack and Flutter/Dart!<br>🔍 From E-COM Websites to Social-Media apps, this repository has it all.<br>🧑‍🚀 So put on your space helmet and get ready to blast off into the world of cutting-edge web and mobile development!<br>🌌 Explore the vast universe of amazing projects and find inspiration for your own creations.<br>🚀 Let's embark on an exciting coding journey together!</h1>
+<h3><br>👋 Hello there!<br>🚀 Are you ready to see some out-of-this-world projects?<br><br>💻 Look no further, because this GitHub profile is where you'll find some of the coolest apps built with the MERN stack and Flutter/Dart!<br><br>🔍 From E-COM Websites to Social-Media apps, this repository has it all.<br><br>🧑‍🚀 So put on your space helmet and get ready to blast off into the world of cutting-edge web and mobile development!<br><br>🌌 Explore the vast universe of amazing projects and find inspiration for your own creations.<br><br>🚀 Let's embark on an exciting coding journey together!</h3>

 ## 🌐 Socials: